tpaschalis/tpaschalis.github.io/_posts/2020-06-29-channels-limitations-speed.markdown

 ## Improvements
 I find it a little unlikely that you'll be hitting this kind of limits for passing around messages.

 But if you actually do, you can always ensure thread-safety using Mutexes.
-The Lock/Unlock operation of a Mutex is about 5x faster, plus you might avoid moving data around.
+The [Lock](https://github.com/golang/go/blob/efed90aedc039caffb6e412e31ee2f1fa4094bce/src/sync/mutex.go#L72) and [Unlock](https://github.com/golang/go/blob/efed90aedc039caffb6e412e31ee2f1fa4094bce/src/sync/mutex.go#L179) operations of a `sync.Mutex` are about 5x faster, plus you might avoid moving data around.

 Finally, and as a measuring stick, the copying of data between memory addresses takes about ~0.5ns.